 Kerry Buckley, Ph.D.

-In this role, Buckley sets strategy and priorities to ensure MITRE delivers technical capabilities and Air Force mission objectives.
-These include the Air Force’s critical needs in space warfighting, air operations, nuclear enterprise modernization, cyber operations, and joint lethality in contested environments.
-Under her leadership, MITRE supports critical organizations from headquarters and secretariat Air Force offices through the acquisition centers, major commands, and operational units.
-She previously served as MITRE’s vice president for Intelligence Programs, helping set MITRE’s strategy and priorities in support of the Intelligence Community.
+Buckley was previously vice president, Air & Space Forces, for MITRE National Security.
+In that role, Buckley set strategy and priorities to ensure MITRE delivered technical capabilities and Air and Space Force mission objectives, including the Department’s critical needs in space warfighting, air operations, nuclear enterprise modernization, cyber operations, and joint lethality in contested environments.
+She previously served as MITRE’s vice president for Intelligence Programs, helping set strategy and priorities in support of the Intelligence Community.

 Prior to her Intelligence role, Buckley directed MITRE’s Information Technology Technical Center.
 An expert in organizational sciences, Buckley focused heavily on a systems science approach to social, behavioral, and linguistic issues of national importance.
 She applied her organizational planning and performance measurement knowledge to information sharing, enterprise IT, and collaboration initiatives for agencies across the U.S. government.